pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"raw-checker-failed"+OR+"I0001")

 ### [I0010](#I0010) (bad-inline-option)<a name="I0010"></a>
-Unable to consider inline option %r
+Unable to consider inline option %r.

 Used when an inline option is either badly formatted or can't be used inside modules.

 **:x: Incorrect code**